 A copy of the Scholarship Criteria can be obtained by clicking on the link below.
 To download a Scholarship application, download from the link below and email it to Maria Sclafani in our administrative office at: firstname.lastname@example.org.

-Twelve essays were received this year and the Scholarship Committee, comprised of representatives from ten member companies, selected the following four authors and papers:
+Twelve essays were received in 2017 and the Scholarship Committee, comprised of representatives from ten member companies, selected the following four winning papers: